Chuck Howley: Dallas Cowboys

+Post-career

 In 2007, he was among the 17 finalists to be seniors candidates for the Pro Football Hall of Fame.
-The website notinthehalloffame.com ranks Howley as the third-greatest player not in the Pro Football Hall of Fame.
-In 2006, the Professional Football Researchers Association named him to the PFRA Hall of Very Good.
-On August 17, 2022, Howley was announced as one of the three finalists nominated by the senior committee for induction in the 2023 NFL Hall of Fame class.On February 9, 2023 Chuck Howley was selected to the Pro Football Hall of Fame.
+On August 17, 2022, he was announced as one of the three finalists nominated by the senior committee for induction in the 2023 Hall of Fame class.
+On February 9, 2023, Howley was elected to the Pro Football Hall of Fame and was formally enshrined on August 5, with his son Scott delivering a speech on his behalf.

 Personal life

+Howley married Nancy on June 28, 1958.

-Following retirement, Howley ran a uniform rental business in Dallas and is now involved in a foundation dedicated to breeding quarterhorses at Happy Hollow—located in Wills Point, Texas.
-His broodmare herd consists of more than 50 mares.
-He lives in Dallas.
+Following retirement, he ran a uniform rental business in Dallas.
+In 1977, Howley founded Happy Hollow Ranch, a cattle and quarter horse operation near Wills Point, Texas.

+Howley currently suffers from late-stage dementia.